ArxOne/MrAdvice/README.md

 ## How it works

-It will come as a NuGet package using Fody weaver, but currently, the job is not done (stay tuned, it will be available before the end of February 2015).
+It is available as a NuGet package (https://www.nuget.org/packages/Weavisor.Fody/)

 ## Philosophy